Silvio Savarese, Martin Fischer, Forest Flager, Hesam Hamledari

 H. Hamledari (2017), "IFC-Enabled Site-to-BIM Automation: an Interoperable Approach Toward the Integration of Unmanned Aerial Vehicle (UAV)-Captured Reality into BIM", BuildingSMART Int.
 Award 2017, bSI International Summit, London, UK

-H. Hamledari, O. Sajedi, B. McCabe, F. Flager, M. Fischer (2018), "UAV Mission Planning Using Swarm Intelligence and IFC-based 4D BIMs for Computer Vision-Based Construction Progress Monitoring", Construction Research Congress 2018 (under review)
+Hamledari, Davari, Sajedi, Zangeneh, McCabe, Fischer (2018), "UAV Mission Planning Using Swarm Intelligence and 4D BIMs in Support of Vision-Based Construction Progress Monitoring and As-built Modeling", Construction Research Congress 2018, New Orleans, USA

-H. Hamledari, O. Sajedi, B. McCabe, A. Shahi, P. Zangeneh, "BIM-Enabled and Automated UAV-Based Inspection Mission Planning in Support of Image Capture and Computer Vision-Based Progress Tracking for Indoor Sites", ASCE Journal of Construction Engineering and Management (in preparation)
+In preparatation: "BIM-Enabled and Automated UAV-Based Inspection Mission Planning in Support of Image Capture and Computer Vision-Based Progress Tracking for Indoor Sites", Journal of Automation in Construction